-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Lightspeed offers virtual trading while Ally Invest does not.
-For mobile trading, Ally Invest along with Lightspeed both support the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while customers at Lightspeed can have none of these.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Lightspeed has virtual trading, Ally Invest doesn't.
+For mobile trading, Ally Invest and Lightspeed both have a iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while Lightspeed offers customers none of these.

 Overall, between Ally Invest and Lightspeed, Ally Invest is the winner.